Part 7: Customize Analysis with Analysis Workbench

 3. Click Add....

-6. Click OK to close the Add Components window.
+7. Click OK to add the New_Sat vector to the Vectors list and close the Add Components dialog box.

 If Show Magnitude is selected, the magnitude value is displayed on the selected vector.
 This is only available for vectors ().
 Show the magnitude for New_Sat's () To Vector.